 Below are some potential causes of a cough without a fever.

 The common cold may cause a mild to moderate cough, usually without a fever.
 Other possible symptoms of a cold include:

-The common cold usually goes away within a week or two without the need for medical treatment.
+The common cold usually goes away within 1–2 weeks without the need for medical treatment.

-However, a person can take over-the-counter (OTC) medications to help to alleviate the symptoms.
+However, a person can take over-the-counter (OTC) medications to help alleviate the symptoms.